Rosemary Stirling: Career

 At the 1970 Commonwealth Games in Edinburgh she won gold in the 800 metres race.
 At the European Indoor Athletics Championships in 1971 in Sofia, she was awarded the 800m Bronze medal behind Hildegard Falck and Ileana Silai.
 She also won Bronze the same year at the European Championships in Helsinki.
 At the 1972 Summer Olympics in Munich she finished seventh in the 800 metres with a personal best time of 2:00.15 that lasted as a UK record until 1979.
-In 1974, at the British Commonwealth Games in Christchurch, New Zealand she was a member of the Scottish relay team that finished fourth.
+In 1974, at the British Commonwealth Games in Christchurch, New Zealand, she was a member of the Scottish relay team that finished fourth.
 At the European Indoor Championships in Gothenburg she finished in fourth place in the 800 m.

+Personal life

-Rosemary married her English-born husband, Trevor Wright who ran for New Zealand, having met him while competing in Helsinki in 1971.
+Rosemary married her English-born husband, Trevor Wright, who ran for New Zealand, having met him while competing in Helsinki in 1971.
 She lived in Wolverhampton until the age of 34, when the couple moved to New Zealand.
+Their grandson Sam Ruthe is also a runner.